-8 Tips To Get Rid Of Bloating When You Need To Lie Down
+Tips To Get Rid Of Bloating When You Need To Lie Down

 Take magnesium

 If your bloating is connected to constipation, Duker Freuman recommends taking magnesium supplements to help move things along in the bowel.
 She says you can do this everyday, if needed.
-Dietitian Jessica Cording, who’s writing her book The Little Book Of Game-Changers: 50 Healthy Habits For Managing Stress & Anxiety, recommends taking magnesium citrate powder mixed with warm water before bed if you’re constipated.
+Dietitian Jessica Cording, who’s writing her book The Little Book Of Game-Changers: 50 Healthy Habits For Managing Stress & Anxiety, seconds the rec, suggesting drinking magnesium citrate powder mixed with warm water before bed if you’re constipated.

 Don’t chew gum